Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Hudson service lets you adorn your personal and project dashboard with many widgets.
-To know how to add widgets to your personal dashboard, see ?.
-The procedure is similar to add widgets to dashboard project (see ?).
+To know how to add widgets to your personal dashboard, see :ref:`login-and-personal-page`.
+The procedure is similar to add widgets to dashboard project (see :ref:`project-dashboard-content`).

 -  **My Hudson jobs**: only available on the personal dashboard.
 By default, it gives an overview of all the jobs of all the projects you